nondejus/AwesomeUnityCommunity/README.md

 * [Audio Toolkit](https://assetstore.unity.com/packages/tools/audio/audio-toolkit-free-version-2679) - A complete, easy-to-use, and performance optimized framework to play and manage music and sound effects in Unity.
 Both :moneybag: and :free:
 * [Unity Beat Detection](https://github.com/allanpichardo/Unity-Beat-Detection) - Musical beat detection and audio spectrum analysis for use with the Unity game engine.
 * [LibPdIntegration](https://github.com/LibPdIntegration/LibPdIntegration) - A libpd wrapper for Unity.
 See [Pure Data](https://puredata.info/)
+* [NAudio Unity](https://github.com/WulfMarius/NAudio-Unity) - Port of NAudio to the Mono subset used by Unity3D.

 ## :runner: Animation <a name="animation"></a>